-For agencies who engage in Project ASSERT (Alcohol & Substance Abuse Services, Education, & Referral to Treatment) or SBIRT (Screening, Brief Intervention, & Referral to Treatment) programs in their communities, the provider will now be required to support data collection and data entry of encounters into the MSHN REMI system.
+For agencies who engage in Project ASSERT (Alcohol & Substance Abuse Services, Education, & Referral to Treatment) or SBIRT (Screening, Brief Intervention, & Referral to Treatment) programs in their communities, the provideris required to support data collection and data entry of encounters into the MSHN REMI system.
 Providers should utilize the H0002 Brief Screen code for authorization and reimbursement for the initial face-to-face screening contact they have with an individual.
 The H0002 code is an encounter code that is utilized to report peer recovery coach interactions with individuals when the focus of the encounter is screening, brief intervention, and referral to treatment services.
-For providers to utilize the H0002 code, the peer recovery coach supporting Project ASSERT or SBIRT activities must be appropriately trained according to Medicaid guidelines and be either CCAR trained or State Certified.
-Following the initial face-to-face screening encounter, peer recovery coaches conducting Project ASSERT & SBIRT will continue efforts to follow-up with the individual over the course of the next 30-90 days.
-Follow-up phone calls that do not result in a face-to-face encounter would not be reported in REMI, but through an alternate outcome reporting process.
-Utilization of the H0002 code does not require an admissions record or BHTEDS data for submission.
-Any followup that is not face to face will utilize a separate outcome reporting process for submission to the treatment team for review.
+Following the brief screen, the provider would need to choose and complete the ASSERT Screening in REMI.
+The ASSERT Screening consists of five pages; Basic Information, Substance Use History, Mental Health Symptoms/Medical,